 On the other hand, the statutory scheme at least ensures that employees' requests for alternative working arrangements are given proper consideration by their employer.
-Managers will need to ensure that they have their facts straight before rejecting any request and be prepared to articulate the reasons for the rejection in writing.
+Managers will need to consult with the employee, ensure that they have their facts straight before rejecting any request, and be prepared to articulate the reasons for the rejection in writing.